lgraziani2712/benchmark-json-reporter/README.md

         // 3.
 Store the benchmarks
         Promise.all(
           benchs.map(bench =>
-            // For each benchmark, push the result to the collection connection
+            // For each benchmark, push the result into the collection connection
               .getById(hashId)
               .getProp('benchmarks')
-              .getCollection(bench.name).push(bench),
+              .getCollection(bench.timestamp).push(bench),
           )
         )
       ).then(() => {